 Founded by Dr. Mary R. Brooks, it was established at the International Association of Maritime Economists 2001 meeting in Hong Kong to undertake empirical testing of antecedents for port performance and governance and to identify key successes and failures in port reform.
 Since 2016 the network is chaired by Dr. Gordon Wilmsmeier.

 Currently, the network has 60 members from 25 countries.

-The last formal meeting of the PPRN took place on June 27, 2017, in Kyoto, Japan, back to back to the IAME 2017 Annual Conference.
+The next formal meeting of the PPRN takes place on September 11, 2018, in Mombasa, Kenya, back to back to the IAME 2018 Annual Conference.

 Links to presentations from this and the more recent meetings (Hamburg, and Kuala Lumpur may be found at the bottom of this page.)

 Read more about...

 Materials from meetings prior to 2012 have been archived but are available upon request from Dr. Gordon Wilmsmeier.

 The work of all of the Port Performance Research Network members, and other material on studies in port management economics and policy, is also reported by the PortEconomics Group.
 If you are interested in the most recent port literature, please click here to directly access the PortEconomics database.